-Students are required to visit each of their Bonn professors during office hours early on in the semester to introduce themselves as a UW-Madison student and to briefly describe their background and interests.
-Students should discuss exams dates and requirements during this meeting as well.
-Later in the term, students will want to visit some or all of their professors again to discuss particular course assignments.
-This is especially important because few German professors provide a printed syllabus and/or the kind of clear week-to-week assignments students are accustomed to at UW-Madison.
-Figuring out what a professor expects, but leaves unexpressed, will almost certainly require close attention and added initiative on the student's part.
-German students taking the same courses will be able to give some pointers.
-Unless students seek it out, they may receive little or no feedback until final grades are posted.
-This is why it is required to visit your professors during their office hours.
-Some faculties have exams after the semester is officially over, and therefore, students need to meet with Professors and make arrangements early in the semester.
+It would be wise to make it a point to visit each of your Bonn professors during office hours early on in the semester to introduce yourself as a UW-Madison student and to briefly describe your background and interests.
+Later in the term, you will probably want to visit some or all of your professors again to discuss your particular course assignments.
+This is especially important because few German professors provide a printed syllabus and/or the kind of clear week-to-week assignments you are accustomed to at UW-Madison.
+Figuring out what a professor expects, but leaves unexpressed, will almost certainly require close attention and added initiative on your part.
+German students taking your courses will be able to give you some pointers.
+Unless you seek it out, you may receive little or no feedback until final grades are posted.
+This is why it's a good idea to visit your professors during their office hours.